 on other premises if the food is offered for sale from a moveable and/or temporary premises (such as marquees, market stalls, mobile sales vehicles) if the food is offered for sale by the same food business who packed it.

-Food prepacked for direct sale’ one or more of the following can apply:sale does not include food packed at a consumer’s request, food not in packaging or food in packaging that can be altered without opening or changing the packaging.
+Food prepacked for direct sale does not include food packed at a consumer’s request, food not in packaging or food in packaging that can be altered without opening or changing the packaging.

-It is expected that the customer is able to speak with the person who made or packed the product to ask about ingredients.

-Foods that could fall under this category could include meat pies made on site and sandwiches made and sold from the premises in which they are made.

 References and Resources